 Jackie’s firing: Linked to her determination to getting Barnard faculty better paid (“parity”?)
 “Doing magic with the pay of the faculty and administration” How?
 Use of CU reimbursement for BC faculty graduate teaching to increase the percentage of increase for BC faculty – meanwhile, percentage reported to BC trustees did not include that amount So board approved 6% increase but JAM could report and deliver higher % to faculty

 “When board decided they could not bear her, they fired her.”
-This before they fully reckoned with these manipulations, which CSO made clear when he made his presentation to the Board.
-Questioned by board member – CSO—“This has been going on for years.
-Ok with my boss….”
-“I’m scared shitless.”
-Board’s guns still hot….
-Next day --BC lawyer Max – Gwashington’s birthday visit to Max’s office (with Matthew) Max: “Jackie lost her job… and some of the board think you were in on it.”
+CSO believes that this decision was made before they fully reckoned with these manipulations.
+When CSO made it in his presentation to the Board how the salary-increase pool was constructed, the revelation was viewed by the Board as scandalous. confirming its prior decision to fire JAM.
+Next day --BC lawyer Max – Gwashington’s birthday visit to Max’s office Max: “Jackie lost her job… and some of the board think you were in on the salary scandal that you outlined to them.”
 Is there a memo that CSO –“I assume the board understands how this works.”
 [Jackie fired two days before GW birthday in 1980??]
+[I assume this is so, but the timing may be slightly different.
+By the time of the Feb 22 salary meeting, she was gone (otherwise, of necessity, she would have been there, and I would not have been there).

-Fog on the JAM presidency – not criminal – but NOT TRANSPARENT!
-JAM consciously expanded classes; OK with Christine who under pressure from JAM; CSO didn’t fight this [BMc – faculty didn’t either….]
+Fog on the JAM presidency – not a failed presidency – but NOT TRANSPARENT!
+Max told CSO (at the next-day meeting) that the Board felt betrayed and was looking for villains.
+Christine Royer reported directly to JAM and was tasked with expanding size of entering classes; OK with Christine who under pressure from JAM; and CSO didn’t fight this [BMc – faculty didn’t either….]

 Bigger view proposed – Barnard in a way unprecedented in its prior history comes to be run by trustees at the end of JAM presidency and the installation of EVF as a trustee??
 CSO: “You’re right.”
-Gedale Horowitz – comment to CSO that trustees falling over themselves to hire JAM; no skepticism in evidence JAM style with board – half a ream of board prep (no summary)…..
-Huge mistake on her part – trying to overwhelm board Barbara’s stint working for JAM to straighten out office One week on JAM asked Barbara to critique a CSO memo Chuck to Barbara --“Either you quit or I’ll t: quit.”
+The Board never (to my knowledge) sought decision-making authority, but in its fiduciary role it was clearly much more comfortable with one of its own as president after the uproar over JAM’s stewardship.
+Gedale Horowitz – comment to CSO that trustees falling over themselves to hire JAM; no skepticism in evidence JAM style with board – half a ream of board prep (no Whether intentional or not, this approach overwhelmed the Board, especially when delivered late, as was the usual practice

+Barbara’s stint working for JAM to straighten out office: On one occasion JAM asked Barbara to critique a CSO policy memo.
 Triangulating a reprehensible but frequently invoked JAM managerial strategy – familiar to her Brown colleagues….

-BMc – JAM search committee nervous about being able to find any takers… Arthur Altschul’s distrust of JAM; but Helene Kaplan did know what was up – blunt and effective HFK to CSO on recommendation letters for JAM – Just answer the question asked – and only that….
+BMc – JAM search committee nervous about being able to find any takers… Arthur Altschul’s distrust of JAM; but Helene Kaplan did know what was up – blunt and effective HFK to CSO on recommendation letters for JAM after the firing – Just answer the question asked – and only that.
+No obligation to discuss issues not raised by questioner,….

 Is EVF taking directions from a few trustees?
 Bill Golden, for sure.
 Helene Kaplan more discreetly.
-EVF – Knew her tenure depended on serving the trustees, not the faculty
+EVF – Knew her tenure depended on serving the trustees, not the faculty.
+Having served Barnard with the trustees, but not with the faculty, she had a good feel for the former, less with the latter, but she worked hard at understanding faculty and academic issues.
+And CSO worked hard at helping her.

 CSO liked among his CU counterparts both Don Hood and even more, Fritz Stern (“a gentle George”).

-“Every college has issues.
-So, BC’s big issue is its relationship with CU.
+“Every college has issues, and BC’s big issue was its relationship with CU.